 Brownie points if you can identify everything in this picture!
+These are my potted plants.

 This month is heavy on the picking and light on the work.
 Why?
 Because I worked hard in the spring to create this exact scenario.
 Water-wise, deep beds have yielded incredible amounts of produce.
 See how we built them here: